narula2000/BlindChessPractice/README.md

 - [X] Guess Color of a position.
 - [ ] Guess Moves of regular pieces.
 - [ ] Guess Moves of knights.
-- [ ] Guess Move of knights traveling by files.
+- [ ] Guess Moves of knights traveling by files.
-- [ ] Guess Move of knights traveling by ranks.
+- [ ] Guess Moves of knights traveling by ranks.
-- [ ] Guess Move of knights traveling by two diagonal space.
+- [ ] Guess Moves of knights traveling by two diagonal space.
 - [ ] Guess piece position after some moves.